-Mexican Deviled Eggs.
+Mexican Deviled Eggs with Chorizo.
 How about a little South of the Border Tapas?
 Mexican Chorizo sausage, Dijon and Sherry Vinegar turns a deviled egg into an exciting version of this classic popular appetizer.

 I feel like I probably love deviled eggs more than most people.
 After all, I called my Mom the deviled egg queen.
 She made them often, and she made them mouth watering delicious.